Jhgomez/StudyNotes/Android/ADS22.md

 itself, they work for apps as well as libraries(libraries creators can benefit from baseline profiles by providing them to all consumers)

 They can be ported back to android 7, but before android 9, so between 7-9 in order for the package installer to install the baseline profile rules you need to add a dependency on Android X Profile Installer to your app, this dependency is also useful/needed if your app is going to be available through other services	other than Google Play Store.
-So you actually should always add this dependency if you'92re adding a baseline profile.
+So you actually should always add this dependency if you're adding a baseline profile.

 #### Generate Baseline Profiles
 You can use Jetpack Macro Benchmark library.